CU-DBMI-Peds/phoenix/python/README.md

 #
 #   lactate: mmol/L
 #
-#   map (mean arterial pressure): mmHg.
+#   mean_arterial_pressure: mmHg.
-#                                 In the example below we report the map as the
+#                           In the example below we report mean arterial pressure as the
 #                                 weighted average of systolic (sbp) and
 #                                 diastolic (dbp) pressures, also reported in
 #                                 mmHg.